SALOMON– Latest Models & Catalog | Brand Introduction –

 This technology places titanium in the center of the ski for superior edge grip and energy transfer, while thin titanium bars are added to the toe and heel.
 Strategically placed titanium sheets enhance responsiveness and stability, while also effectively absorbing vibrations while skiing.
 This results in superior edge grip and smooth carving, even on hard surfaces

-By widening the steel edge, durability and grip on the snow are enhanced, improving stability in various conditions.
+By widening the edge compared to conventional steel edges, durability and grip on the snow surface are enhanced, improving stability in various conditions.

-: Poplar wood is used throughout the ski, achieving light weight, high rebound, and stability
+Core: Poplar wood is used throughout the entire ski, achieving lightweight design, high rebound, and stability.

 BRAND features

-The company's roots date back to 1947, when the Salomon family started a cottage business of saws and ski edges in Annecy, France.
+Founded in 1947 in Annecy, France, Salomon's roots lie in a family business that started with saws and ski edges.
 In 1966, they developed the world's first binding with an automatic release function in the heel piece.
-Six years later, annual sales of bindings exceeded one million sets, making them the world's number one binding manufacturer.
-They later developed rear-entry boots, which became a huge hit, and in 1990, they released their first ski, the S9000, creating a global sensation.
+Six years later, their binding sales exceeded 1 million sets annually, making them the world's No. 1 binding manufacturer.
+Later, they developed a rear-entry boot which became a huge hit, and in 1990, they released their first ski, the "S9000," creating a Salomon sensation worldwide

 In the late 1990s, SALOMON released the twin-tip ski "SALOMON Teneighty," which had a huge impact on the freeskiing scene.
 The Teneighty became an icon of freeriding, laying the foundation for a new ski culture and freeriding